 Reduced Tuition: To obtain reduced tuition benefits for your Other Eligible Person each semester you must:

-- Complete the Reduced Tuition Benefit Application for Spouse/Children.
+- Complete the Spouse/Child Reduced Tuition Application.
 Where applicable cross off "Spouse" and write in "Other Eligible Person".

-- All forms may be obtained on the Benefits & Wellness forms page or from the Total Compensation and Wellness department.
+- All forms may be obtained on the Benefits & Wellness forms page or from the HR Service Center.